lsst-dm/alert_stream/README.md

 20, are included in filters.py.
 These filters output to a new stream with the name of the filter class.

-The following will run filter 1, producing a filtered streams named "Filter001":
+The following will run filter 1, producing a filtered stream named "Filter001":

 ```